 In order to qualify for the unreduced early retirement provisions of a particular Schedule, a participant must earn 5,000 Hours of Service under that Schedule, with no more than 1,000 Hours of Service being taken into account for that purpose in any particular plan year ("Hours Requirement").
 If an Employer becomes covered under Alternative Schedule F, Hours of Service that a participant has earned under an Applicable Schedule will be combined with Hours of Service earned under Alternative Schedule F to satisfy the Hours Requirement.
 Any accruals under a Schedule for which the Hours Requirement has not been met will be at the Schedule's accrual rate, but will be based on the Default Schedule's early retirement reduction provisions.
-In addition, benefits accrued as of December 31, 2010 will "attach" to the eligibility requirements of the highest Schedule under which a Participant has satisfied the Hours Requirement.
+In addition, benefits accrued as of December 31, 2010 will "attach" to the eligibility requirement.
 Notwithstanding the foregoing, Participants who earned 25 of more Years of Credited Service as of December 31, 2010, are not subject to the Hours Requirement, but will qualify for the provisions of a Schedule after earning one Hour of Service under that Schedule.
 However, if a Participant who has earned 25 or more years of Credited Service as of December